 Classification

 We used the vectorized and labeled MD&A dataset as the input to our classification model.
 An 80/20 split was used for segmenting data into training and test sets.
-Before using logistic regression to separately model whether a company is a target vs. non-target and acquirer vs non acquirer, we used oversampling on the minority classes, truetargets and true acquirers to account for data imbalance.
+Before using logistic regression to separately model whether a company is a target vs. non-target and acquirer vs non acquirer, we used oversampling on the minority classes, truetargets and true acquirers, to account for data imbalance.
 The ratio was set so that the overall number of targets and non-targets were identical after oversampling.

 Prediction